amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 Some parameters, listed below, are critical for Patroni to be set identically across all replicas, such as `max_connections`.
 Since the Patroni YAML configuration files might differ across replicas, if these parameters are set in these files, Patroni will silently ignore them (at least in the current version) without any errors or warnings.
 Instead, it requires these settings to be stored in the DCS (Distributed Configuration Store), which is consistent across all replicas.

-Since this document is written in order of actions that shall be taken to setup the cluster, the details will be skipped to their suitable step.
+Since this document is written in order of actions that shall be taken to setup the cluster, these details will be skipped to their suitable step.

 To add these configurations, Patroni provides the following command:
 ```bash